Representation stability for homotopy automorphisms: Representation stability, FI-modules and Lie models of FI-spaces

 \subsection{Schur functors}

-The underlying graded $\FI$-modules of the $\FI$-Lie models that we want to study will be constructed by composing \textit{Schur functors} with simpler graded $\FI$-modules, which is why they are of finite type.
+The graded $\FI$-modules that we will study will be constructed by composing \textit{Schur functors} with simpler graded $\FI$-modules, which is why they are of finite type.
 In this section we will review what we mean by Schur functors in this context and their properties when composed with graded $\FI$-modules.